HamiltonMultimedia/hello-world/README.md

 For servers I've used Apache, Nginx, Express.js, and Node.js core module.

 For databases I've used MongoDB, MySQL/MariaDB, MSSQL, PostgreSQL and Couchbase.

-Here is where I record ideas, resources, share and discuss things.

 As technology is constantly evolving at a very rapid pace, to adapt I must also dedicate myself to learning constantly.